“The days of people leaving home to attend church have been a thing of the past since lockdown started in March.”

 Once you have agreed on this, you and your team may begin by following the steps below.

 Ideally you and your leadership team can create groups of 20 people each and reach out to those members.
-If you are not sure where to start Heartlines has great resources available to help you connect with people.
+If you are not sure where to start Heartlines has great resources here and here on how to connect with people.

 Remind members of the rules and after meetings set it that only admins can post in those groups.